saya166/Project-8--web-design-landing-page/Readme.md

 ## Key Features

-**Web Design Landing Home Page** is The sample webpage that is Designed with HTML5 and CSS-3.
+**Web Design Landing Home Page** is The sample Responsive webpage that is Designed with HTML5 and CSS-3.

 - Introduced with how to use `linear gradient` color property by first time.
 - `linear gradient` color property used for both _buttons_ and _background_.